figure-io/polymer-timeseries/README.md

 ##### 'dragLeave'

-The element emits a 'dragLeave' event when a draggable element leaves a drop area.
+The element emits a `dragLeave` event when a draggable element leaves the chart area.

 ``` javascript
 el.addEventListener( 'dragLeave', function onResize( evt ) {